dbt-checkpoint/dbt-checkpoint/README.md

 List of [pre-commit](https://pre-commit.com) hooks to ensure the quality of your [dbt](https://www.getdbt.com) projects.

-**BETA NOTICE: This tool is still BETA and may have some bugs, so please be forgiving!**

 ## Goal

 *Quick ensure the quality of your `dbt` projects*.